 A. Full and effective implementation of the Convention and the Protocol

-1. [First priority:] Building on strengths and addressing weaknesses
+1. Building on strengths and addressing weaknesses

-10. Option 1 [The first priority objective is to improve Parties’ implementation] Option 2 [Parties’ implementation should be improved] by building on strengths and addressing weaknesses, in legislation and practice, including weaknesses listed in the reviews of implementation of the Convention and the Protocol[, for example, with regard to public participation, translation and quality of environmental documentation/reports and monitoring/post-project analysis].
-Specifically, challenging issues [could] include the following:
+10. Improvement of Parties’ implementation by building on strengths and addressing weaknesses, in legislation and practice, including weaknesses listed in the reviews of implementation of the Convention and the Protocol Specifically, challenging issues include the following:

-(a) Language and translation issues within transboundary procedures: identifying good practice concerning translations, [language of translations and which documents should be translated with a view to improving the timeliness and quality of translations;] [especially quality of translations and scope of translation];
+(a) Language and translation issues within transboundary procedures: identifying good practice concerning translations, especially quality of translations and scope of translation;

-(b) Timing of notification: notification of affected Parties should take place as early as possible [(see the publications Guidance on Notification according to the Espoo Convention and Guidance on the Practical Application of the Espoo Convention).]
+(b) Timing of notification: ensuring notification of affected Parties to take place as early as possible

-2. [Second priority:] Unifying the treaties’ application and strengthening Parties’ capacities
+2. Unifying the treaties’ application and strengthening Parties’ capacities

-11. Option 1 [The second priority objective is to unify the treaties’ application and strengthen Parties’ capacities by] Option 2 [The treaties’ application could be unified and Parties’ capacities strengthened, for example by]:
+11. Uniformity of the treaties’ application and Parties’ capacities strengthening, for example by:

-(a) Urging concerned Parties to ratify the second amendment to the Convention [in order to achieve uniformity of its application; and possibly making available financial support to these Parties subject to their ratification of the amendment];
+(a) Urging concerned Parties to ratify the second amendment to the Convention

 (b) Encouraging the Parties to make better use of existing guidance;

-(c) Developing new guidance and updating existing guidance, as required [and subject to the availability of resources];
+(c) Developing new guidance and updating existing guidance, as required and subject to the availability of resources;

-(d) Exchanging best practice, [including by introducing a platform/database on the ECE website for uploading examples of best practice that Parties volunteer to submit; and/or, collecting and compiling best practice in a more structured manner, with the help of a consultant to the secretariat];
+(d) Exchanging best practice,

 (e) Clarifying the scope of the treaties and their relationship with other assessment tools, whenever needed, to increase efficiency and avoid duplication;